OpenVidu/openvidu-cloud-devops/cloudformation-openvidu-demos/README.md

     4. Enter the Elastic IP address you've allocated.

-4. Check now *Other parameters*:
+4. In the section *Other parameters*:

-    1. Choose an *Instance Type*.
-We recommended __t2.medium__ at least.
+    1. Choose an value for *InstanceType*.
+We recommend __t2.medium__ at least.

-    2. Choose an existing *Key Name* in order to access the instance once it is built.
+    2. Choose a value for *KeyName*.
+It must be the name of an existing EC2 Key Pair, used later to access the instance through SSH.
+If you haven't already created an EC2 Key Pair, [check the documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and create or import a new key.

 6. Press Next to continue.